A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Conclusion Conclusion

-Finally, we also defined the concept of a local ROPE, which is a procedure to decide when to state that one algorithm is ``really'' better than another for a particular data set, based on their average measure over different folds.
-We believe that local ROPE is a useful procedure for frequentist tests, in particular rank based tests.
+Finally, we also introduced the idea of local ROPE, which is a method for determining when one algorithm can be considered truly better than another for a specific data set, based on their average performance across different folds.
+We believe that local ROPE can also be a useful addition to frequentist tests, particularly rank-based tests.

-This paper did not spend too much space defending the use of Bayesian tests -- we refer the reader to \citet{benavoli2017time} which not only presents the BSR model but makes convincing and well justified arguments for the Machine Learning community to move away from frequentist tests and into Bayesian tests.
-This author agrees with those arguments and proposals.
+This paper did not dedicate extensive space to the defense of Bayesian testing methods.
+For a more in-depth examination of the advantages of Bayesian testing, we refer the reader to the work of \citet{benavoli2017time}, which not only presents the BSR model but also makes compelling arguments for the machine learning community to transition away from frequentist tests and towards Bayesian tests.
+The author of this paper agrees with these arguments and recommendations.

 \hypertarget{alternative-hyper-priors}{